aus-ref-clim-data-nci/acs-replica-intake/README.md

         args:
             esmcol_obj: '{{CATALOG_DIR}}/cmip6_etccdi/catalogue.json'
 ```
+NB.
+As shown quotes are not needed for the fields, but they should used when they contain `:`, urls are scanned correctly.

 The catalogue.csv.xz file is a compressed csv file that lists every file in the dataset and the corresponding values for each of attributes defined for the dataset.
 As an example a snippet of the catalogue for the cmip6_etccdi dataset: